VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

-## HLA-Dropper analysis: Dumpbin tool
+## HLA-Dropper analysis: dumpbin tool
-The Visual Studio Dumpbin tool can be used to check which Windows APIs are imported via Kernel32.dll.
+The Visual Studio tool dumpbin can be used to check which Windows APIs are imported via kernel32.dll.
 The following command can be used to check the imports.
 **cmd>**
 ```
 cd C:\Program Files (x86)\Microsoft Visual Studio\2019\Community
 dumpbin /imports high_level.exe
 ```
-In the case of the high-level API Dropper based on Windows APIs, you should see that the APIs used in the Dropper POC are imported into the dropper.exe by the kernel32.dll.
+In the case of the HLA-Dropper, you should see that the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are correctly imported into the HLA-Dropper from the kernel32.dll.
 <p align="center">
 <img width="693" alt="image" src="https://user-images.githubusercontent.com/50073731/235369396-dbad1178-e9a2-4c55-8c6a-fdc9362d864c.png">
 </p>

 ## HLA-Dropper analysis: API-Monitor
 We use API Monitor to check the transition from the four used Windows APIs to the four corresponding native APIs.
 For a correct check, it is necessary to filter to the correct APIs.
-Only by providing the correct Windows APIs and corresponding native APIs, which can prove the transition from Windows APIs (kernel32.dll) to native APIs (ntdll.dll), in the context of the High Level API Dropper, we filter on the following API calls:
+Only by providing the correct Windows APIs and corresponding native APIs, which can prove the transition from Windows APIs (kernel32.dll) to native APIs (ntdll.dll), in the context of the HLA-Dropper, we filter on the following API calls:
 - VirtualAlloc
 - NtAllocateVirtualMemory
 - WriteProcessMemory